guettli/programming-guidelines/README.md

 You confuse new comers, if your development branch has a different name.
 If you call the development branch "master", then all introduction material at github does apply.
 And if you code is at github, all people can see that your project is still alive, since the master branch gets displayes per default.

 Anecdote: The [tinelic](https://github.com/sergeyksv/tinelic/) project did all the coding in the "development" branch.
 The master branch was not updated since three years.
 I thought this project was dead.
 The maintainer was upset because he recently pushed changes into this branch.
 See [issue #9](https://github.com/sergeyksv/tinelic/issues/9#issuecomment-558557925)

-#### Caching

-[Two Hard Things](https://martinfowler.com/bliki/TwoHardThings.html): There are only two hard things in Computer Science: cache invalidation and naming things. -- Phil Karlton

-Good introduction to caching: [Caching (Mozilla Foundation)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching)

-My hint: Make applications fast and your live easy: Use "cache forever".
-This avoids the error-prone cache invalidation and improves the speed since network round trips get avoided.

-For example: Instead of serving the file `/css/base.css` you serve `/css/base.27e20196a850.css`.
-The string "27e20..." is the md5 sum of the content of the file.
-Configure your webserver to serve this file with the appopriate "cache forever" headers, and you client will not ask for this file again.
-Related: [Best Practices for Speeding Up Your Web Site (Yahoo)](https://developer.yahoo.com/performance/rules.html)

-If you use django, you can use the [ManifestStaticFilesStorage](https://docs.djangoproject.com/en/3.0/ref/contrib/staticfiles/#django.contrib.staticfiles.storage.ManifestStaticFilesStorage)

 ------------------------------------------------------------------------